Emma-CH/PreVEAB/README.md

 Note: 1) Please make sure that the codons recorded in this alleles file must be exactly consistent with our list.
 2) Please be aware that if any allele state is missing or not recorded in our reference file "ES_EggStrains", the analysis will be terminated immediately.

-#### Option II : H3N2 HA1 nucleotide sequence file
+#### Option II : H3N2 HA1 nucleotide sequences file

- Sequence file including the detailed H3N2 HA1 nucleotide sequence should be listed in the following format:
+ Sequence file including the detailed H3N2 HA1 nucleotide sequences should be listed in the following format:

     *format 1*